 Now, in addition to injuring your anus, smearing fecal matter all over yourself, and hurting the economy, you have to pick tissue clumps out of your ass.
 Good times.

-Given all of this evidence, the debate is settled: toilet paper belongs in the graveyard of obsolete inventions along with fax machines and cassette tapes.
+Given all of this evidence, the debate is settled: All of that Scott, Charmin, Quilted Northern, and Cottonelle belongs in the graveyard of obsolete inventions along with fax machines and cassette tapes.
 Joseph Gayetty may have been a genius back in 1857, but a sanitary revolution is long overdue.
 When you’re ready to switch teams, we’ll be waiting for you.